 Shah Jeera vs Kala Jeera

 The typical Shah Jeera is similar to Caraway but belongs to a different plant.
 Kala Jeera is used in many North Indian recipes.
 It is the same as caraway seeds, though some varieties may have slight colour differences.
-Another popular herb is Kalajiri, and its botanical name is centratherum, which means anthelmintic.
+Another popular herb is Kalajiri, with the botanical name Centrathemum, which means 'anthelmintic'.

-Cumin seeds used in everyday Indian cooking are also sold as jeera, kummel, krishnajraka roman cumin, kala jeera, shahi jeera, semences de carvi, Dharavi, and Apium carve.
+Cumin seeds used in everyday Indian cooking are also sold as jeera, kummel, Jeeranajraka roman cumin, kala jeera, shahi jeera, semences de carvi, Dharavi, and Apium graveolens.

-Caraway seeds are commonly sold as Kala Jeera and used as replacements for Shah Jeera.
-Caraway seeds have a sweeter and nuttier flavour, and cumin has a strong, pungent taste.
+Caraway seeds are commonly sold as Kala Jeera and used as a replacement for Shah Jeera.
+Caraway seeds have a sweeter, nuttier flavour, while cumin has a strong, pungent taste.
 Caraway seeds are often used in sweet dishes such as bread and cakes, and cumin is used in Indian curries and savoury dishes.

-Caraway is an excellent source of Vitamin A, Magnesium, Potassium, Calcium, Folate, Niacin and phosphorus and is rich in antioxidants and contains significant amounts of lutein and zeaxanthin, which are carotenoids that can reduce dangerous free radicals.
+Caraway is an excellent source of Vitamin A, Magnesium, Potassium, Calcium, Folate, Niacin, and phosphorus, and is rich in antioxidants, including significant amounts of lutein and zeaxanthin, which are carotenoids that can help reduce dangerous free radicals.

-Caraway seeds can be brown, but Shah Jeera seeds are mostly black and slightly curvy in shape.
-Shah Jeera comes from the Carum Carvi plant and belongs to the Asian, European, and African subcontinents.
+Caraway seeds can be brown, but Shah Jeera seeds are mostly black and slightly curved.
+Shah Jeera comes from the Carum Carvi plant and is native to the Asian, European, and African continents.
 It differs from nigella sativa, called kalonji (nigella seeds are sometimes mistaken for kala jeera).

-Nigella is made of multi-shaped pure dark black seeds with no other visible colour, and it is distinctively used in many recipes to flavour oil, onion, meats, vegetables, and bread.
+Nigella is made from multi-shaped, pure, dark black seeds with no other visible colour, and it is used in many recipes to flavour oil, onions, meats, vegetables, and bread.

 How Can You Use Shah Jeera?

 Shah Jeera is used in masala lentils to temper salads or spice up the naan.
 It is long, thinner and darker in colour than regular cumin seeds.
-It is native to North India and Central Asia and is used for flavouring rice, meat, shahi paneer, kurma, bread, steamed rice and baked recipes.
+It is native to North India and Central Asia, and is used to flavour rice, meat, shahi paneer, kurma, bread, steamed rice, and baked dishes.

-Shah Jeera is different from regular cumin or Jeera in appearance, size and flavour.
-Shah jeera is often confused with Caraway, which is different in flavour.
+Shah Jeera is different from regular cumin (Jeera) in appearance, size, and flavour.
+Shah jeera is often confused with Caraway, which has a different flavour.
 Cumin is bigger and has robust flavours, and Shahi Jeera is related to cumin as both are seeds from plants in the parsley family.

-Caraway is also called black cumin, Persian cumin, kala jeera, or black seed, and the use of Caraway in the recipe gives a smoky, earthy taste.
-Caraway is also called meridian fennel or fruit seeds and can be used whole.
+Caraway is also called black cumin, Persian cumin, kala jeera, or black seed, and its use in the recipe gives a smoky, earthy flavour.
+Caraway is also called meridian fennel or fruit seeds, and can be used whole.
 It has a flavour that resembles anise.

 It is used to spice up bread, and it is also found in sauerkraut.
 Caraway seeds contain appreciable moisture, proteins, vitamins A and C, niacin, riboflavin, and other minerals.
 The seed oil can be used orally to cure bad breath.